-- Yellowing or fading, especially on areas exposed to the sun
+- Yellowing or fading, particularly in sun-exposed areas

-- Peeling or lifting at the edges, which can let contaminants underneath
+- Peeling or lifting edges, which allow contaminants to get under the film

-- Loss of gloss or a dull, uneven appearance
+- Loss of gloss or a dull, uneven look

 Tips to Maximize PPF Lifespan